lisitsyn/tapkee/README.md

   Downloaded sources will be used by Tapkee on build.
   To run tests use `make test` command (or better 'ctest -VV').

+- To let make script store test coverage information using GCOV and add a target for output test coverage in HTML with LCOV add the `-DUSE_GCOV=1` flag to `[definitions]`.

 - To enable precomputation of kernel/distance matrices which can speed-up algorithms (but requires much more memory) add `-DPRECOMPUTED=1` to `[definitions]` when building.